 The Board has a Nominating and Corporate Governance Committee that consists exclusive of Independent Trustees.
 The Nominating and Corporate Governance Committee operates pursuant to a charter adopted by the Board and is responsible for selecting, researching, and nominating Trustees for election by the Fund's shareholders, selecting nominees to fill vacancies on the Board or a committee of the Board, developing and recommending to the Board a set of corporate governance principles and overseeing the evaluation of the Board and the Fund's management.
-The Fund's Nominating and Corporate Governance Committee are Messrs.
-Biondi and Gerstenhaber and Ms. Cooling, each of whom is an Independent Trustee, with Ms. Cooling serving as the chair.
+The Fund's Nominating and Corporate Governance Committee will consider shareholders' proposed nominations for Trustee.
+The members of the Nominating and Corporate Governance Committee are Messrs.
+Biondi and Peters and Ms. Cooling, each of whom is an Independent Trustee, with Ms. Cooling serving as the chair.
 During the last fiscal year, the Nominating and Governance Committee met once.